matt9527-marist/MyObsidianNotes/Parallel Processing/005 Memory Model.md

 ![[Pasted image 20250915195249.png]]
 When a program is executed via `g++`, that program is given memory in RAM to run.
+Memory may be *fragmented*, in the sense that each application running on a system may be allocated in blocks, one block for each application.

 **Virtual Memory**
 • Contiguous and well-ordered blocks for each program - no interference
 • possible to run programs on various computers with different memory without any
 changes in the code.
-• Separate virtual address space from physical
+• Separate virtual address space from physical addresses
-addresses